ryinner/MergeMe/README.md

 # MergeMe
 Merge cubes for win.
-My try to write 2048 game.
+My try of writting 2048 game.